How to Access Your Inner Guide for Better Decisions and Genuine Direction

 Freud suggested that we actively repress our nature because it is feared, disapproved of, and foreign to our conscious egos.

-This process begins early in life, mainly as a response to parental and cultural disapproval.
+This process of forgetting begins early in life, mainly as a response to parental and cultural disapproval.
+This dissociation in our psyche is what gives rise to our shadows.

-As modern folks living in a technological age where many of us live in urban dwellings, we have primarily become divorced from nature and our instincts.
+As modern individuals living in a technological age, many of us reside in urban dwellings, which has primarily led to a separation from nature and our instincts.

 Maslow writes in Toward a Psychology of Being: